adityaarakeri/super-scripts/xor_encrypt_decrypt_txt/README.md

 ### Description

 Make sure to use Python 3.
 After program start choose an action you want to make (encrypt/decrypt).
 Then enter a path to a file you.
-Script creates a second file in the same directory as the first one adding chosen mode to a name.
+Script saves encrypted/decrypted text to the same file.

 ### Example